nilsjor/citewise/README.md

 Please note that all text processing is rule-based, there is no NPL or high-level AI operating here.

 ## Dependencies
-This requires [pyiso4](https://github.com/pierre-24/pyiso4) to be installed, read the instructions on their webpage.
+This requires [`pyiso4`](https://github.com/pierre-24/pyiso4) to be installed, read the instructions on their webpage.
 ```sh
 pip install pyiso4
 ```

+It also comes bundled with [`biblib`](https://github.com/aclements/biblib/tree/master) by Austin Clements.
+This is not to be confused with https://pypi.org/project/biblib/0.1.3/.

 ## Prerequisites
 `PYTHONUTF8=1`